 Day 9 after cO2 Laser Resurfacing Recovery: “Here’s what my face is looking so far.
 I had a question about the skin regimen.
 In the directions, it says that on day 10, you can switch to a moisturizer.
 I have the Skin Medica light moisturizer, and want to know if I can use it tomorrow instead of the Vaseline?”

 She is still doing well.
 Now we just want to look out for some of the things I mentioned regarding scarring above.
 This is where having a doctor that you can get a hold of is so important.
 My cell phone is on my voice mail and I can always be reached via email.
 In terms of her question, vaseline can really be used for about 2 weeks.
-If the skin is pink and healed over, you could start your regular not abrasive, gentle skin care at day 7 at the earliest.
+If the skin is pink, not oozing, not crusting, is healed over or you have peeled, you could start your regular non abrasive, gentle skin care at day 7 at the earliest.
 We recommend something similar to Cetaphil Gentle Cleanser and Lotion.
 The key is using something gentle and hypoallergenic.
 There should be no crusting or any raw areas when you start your regular skin care.
 The topicals (retin A, epiquin / hydroquinone, and hydrocortisone) should not be started until 4 weeks later.
 At the earliest you could do it at 2 weeks but you need to carry out test spots to see if they are causing any irritation.
 The small 1-2 cm diameter test spots should have 2-3 days to assess whether there is any irritation from starting the topicals too early.
 If there is no irritation you could start the topicals early.
 Breakouts are handled by antibiotics such as clindamycin, doxycyline, minocycline, tetracycline.

 Day 12 after cO2 Laser Resurfacing Recovery: The pink color is subsiding and much more manageable.
 The signs of scarring and breakouts are continually watched for and any issues should be brought up with the doctor.
 We can be Contacted here and our phone number is 425-990-3223.